The affine Springer fiber-sheaf correspondence: The commuting variety

-\begin{remark} In \cite{Gin}, Ginzburg defines and studies the {\em isospectral commuting variety} for general $G$.
+\begin{remark} In \cite{Gin}, Ginzburg defines and studies the {\em isospectral commuting variety} for general $G$ as a certain reduced fiber product.
 On the other hand, the variety $Y_G=\Proj \bigoplus_{d\geq 0} I_G^{(d)}$ is another candidate for the isospectral commuting variety.
 It is natural to wonder how the two constructions are related. \end{remark}

 \begin{remark} In \cite{GiKa}, Ginzburg-Kaledin prove that there are no crepant resolutions of $T^*\ft/W$ for $W$ outside types $A,B,C$.
 Their definition of symplectic resolution includes the crepant condition, so their statement is non-existence of symplectic resolutions.
-Indeed, these conditions are equivalent in this case.
 This non-existence of a symplectic resolution is thus likely the case for $T^*T/W$ as well.
-We note however that from the results of \cite{BFM}, it follows that $T^*\ft/W$ and $T^*T/W$ admit birational maps from the universal centralizer group schemes appearing Theorem \ref{thm:universalcentralizer as coulomb}, which are smooth for simply connected groups in any type.
-Note that these are not resolutions of singularities in the usual sense, since they are not proper. \end{remark}
+Therefore, we cannot expect $\tfC_{G^{\vee}}$ to be smooth outside types $A,B,C$.